Adaptive Resolution Residual Networks — Generalizing Across Resolutions Easily and Efficiently

 TMLR Paper3947 Authors

 Abstract: The majority of signal data captured in the real world uses numerous sensors with different resolutions.
-In practice, however, most deep learning architectures are fixed-resolution; they consider a single resolution at training time and inference time.
+In practice, most deep learning architectures are fixed-resolution; they consider a single resolution at training and inference time.
 This is convenient to implement but fails to fully take advantage of the diverse signal data that exists.
-In contrast, other deep learning architectures are adaptive-resolution; they directly allow various resolutions to be processed at training time and inference time.
-This benefits robustness and computational efficiency but introduces difficult design constraints that hinder mainstream use.
-In this work, we address the shortcomings of both approaches by introducing Adaptive Resolution Residual Networks (ARRNs), which inherit the advantages of adaptive-resolution methods and the ease of use of fixed-resolution methods.
-We construct ARRNs from Laplacian residuals, which serve as generic adaptive-resolution adapters for fixed-resolution layers, and which allow instantly casting high-resolution ARRNs into low-resolution ARRNs by simply omitting Laplacian residuals, thus reducing computational cost.
-We guarantee this yields numerically identical evaluation on low-resolution signals when using perfect smoothing kernels.
-We complement this novel component with Laplacian dropout, which regularizes for robustness to a distribution of lower resolutions and regularizes for numerical errors that may be induced by approximate smoothing kernels.
-We provide a solid grounding for the advantageous properties of ARRNs through a theoretical analysis based on neural operators, and empirically show that ARRNs embrace the challenge posed by diverse resolutions with greater flexibility, robustness, and computational efficiency.
+In contrast, other deep learning architectures are adaptive-resolution; they directly allow various resolutions to be processed at training and inference time.
+This provides computational adaptivity but either sacrifices robustness or compatibility with mainstream layers, which hinders their use.
+In this work, we introduce Adaptive Resolution Residual Networks (ARRNs) to surpass this tradeoff.
+We construct ARRNs from Laplacian residuals, which serve as generic adaptive-resolution adapters for fixed-resolution layers.
+We use smoothing filters within Laplacian residuals to linearly separate input signals over a series of resolution steps.
+We can thereby skip Laplacian residuals to cast high-resolution ARRNs into low-resolution ARRNs that are computationally cheaper yet numerically identical over low-resolution signals.
+We guarantee this result when Laplacian residuals are implemented with perfect smoothing kernels.
+We complement this novel component with Laplacian dropout, which randomly omits Laplacian residuals during training.
+This regularizes for robustness to a distribution of lower resolutions.
+This also regularizes for numerical errors that may occur when Laplacian residuals are implemented with approximate smoothing kernels.
+We provide a solid grounding for the advantageous properties of ARRNs through a theoretical analysis based on neural operators, and empirically show that ARRNs embrace the challenge posed by diverse resolutions with computational adaptivity, robustness, and compatibility with mainstream layers.

 Submission Length: Long submission (more than 12 pages of main content)